LAC-Tech/laterbase/technical.md

 ## Data Structures

+First off, let's sketch out what I need to be able to do:
+- Having an append only list of Event IDs - ordered by when they were added to that node. this helps with syncing.
+- Be able to quickly look up events by their unique ID.
+- Range scans by transaction time.
+- Range scans by valid time.
+### Event Stream
-Event strems are a [CRDT](https://crdt.tech/) - specifically, a grow-only map.
+The entire event stream constitutes a [CRDT](https://crdt.tech/) - specifically, a grow-only map.
+### Keys
+I've had some thoughts on this.

+Keys need to be:
+- globally unique.
+Any laterbase should be able to sync with any other (within reason!).
+- Sortable.
+Ordered key value stores are the 'lowest common denominator' of storage engines to build this on.
+It'd be nice if they captured one of
+- Valid Time
+- Transaction Time
+- Logical Time

 The Keys are [ULID](https://github.com/ulid/spec) and the values are arbitrary bytes.

 This maps well to ordered key value stores, like LMDB or IndexedDB.